frakkerman/pricing_parcel_lockers/README.md

 The code is written in Python 3.10.
 We use PyTorch 2.0.0 to model neural network architectures and hygese 0.0.0.8, the Python HGS implementation.
 A requirements.txt details further requirements of our project.
 We tested our project on a Windows 11 environment, and a high-performance Linux cluster.

+Disclaimer: This code was reimplemented from scratch after the original version was lost.
+While it reflects the ideas from the paper, it may contain bugs or deviations.
+Please use with discretion.

 ## Folder Structure
 The repository contains the following folders: